 Note: this certificate has been available since 1 January 2018.

 Who should do this course?

 This course is for agrichemical users working independently (ie with little or no supervision) with responsibility for a single site/property, and may have responsibility for managing or supervising others.
-You are likely to be operating in a known set of circumstances, eg one location, crop and/or equipment type (or operating under the supervision of someone with Growsafe Advanced or RCA certification).
+You are likely to be operating in a known set of circumstances (for example, one location, crop and/or equipment type), or operating under the supervision of someone with Growsafe Advanced or RCA certification.

 The EPA Hazardous Substances (Hazardous Property Controls) Notice 2017 lists the Growsafe Standard certificate as an acceptable qualification for the use of highly ecotoxic agrichemicals for ground-based application to land.
 Additionally, all regional plans specify that agrichemicals used in commercial operations such as farms, orchards, vineyards, forests, must be applied in accordance with NZS8409.
 Most of these plans specify that users hold a Growsafe Introductory certificate or equivalent training.

 Once you've finished the course and assessment requirements, you will be:

 - trained to apply agrichemicals in a safe, responsible and effective way with minimal adverse impact on human, environmental and animal health

 - aware of the regulatory and market requirements relating to agrichemical use

 - aware of your obligations under the various legislations that impact on the use of agrichemicals in New Zealand.